ErikBjare/ErikBjare.github.io/_wiki/to-write-about.md

    - Security concerns
    - Should we use something like Syncthing to provide sync and git to provide integrity/versioning?
    - How do we deal with data generated/stored by social media services?
 Can we extract it?
+   - How do we get the most value out of this data?
  - Open sourcing everything
    - What could other fields learn?
 Why is open source so successful in software development but not in other areas?
    - Does Open Hardware have a future, and if so, when?